personalscience/bristler/README.md

 Copy/paste that Bristle raw data.
 You can either use it interactively with the function `bristler::clip_bristle_table()` or save it to a Microsoft Excel file and read with `bristler::read_bristle_table()`.
+(Note: as of the new raw format in Oct 2022, we recommend you save to Excel first, then manually ensure the first row is the correct headings)

 Read that data into R: